motoki317/traefik-rewritebody-wasm/README.md

 ## Options

+- `allowedContentTypes`: Array of allowed content types to be rewritten (optional)
 - `rewrites`: Array of rewrite rules
   - `from`: String to search for
   - `to`: String to replace with